Nafees10/1806/README.md

 ## Key Mappings

 The key mappings are hardcoded.
-Currently, they key remappings are as follows:
+Currently, they are as follows:

 ### Default Layer